This luxury holiday home rental near Beaulieu is an old brick factory. It faces one of the only private rivers in Britain – The Beaulieu River.

 Brickworks is best for groups wanting to celebrate in style.
 Families with older children will enjoy the nearby activities company; bush skills, paintball, high ropes, kayaking, etc.

 Babies and children are welcome here but read our warnings below.
+A cot and high chair is provided for guests.

 The dining/sitting room is big and has a table to seat 10/12.